What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Terakeet can help you develop a holistic SEO strategy.
 Read the article.

-Generic anchor text doesn’t give users or search engines any information about the linked page.
+This type of link doesn’t give users or search engines any information about the linked page.
 Even worse, if you use this throughout your website, then all your pages could be linked to with the same anchor.

-Generic anchor is more useful when it’s used as a call-to-action with accompanying descriptive text.
+These links are more useful when it’s used as a call-to-action with accompanying descriptive text.
 For example, if you want visitors to download a resource, it’s appropriate to use “Click here to download your digital marketing guide.”

 Image alt text